Daldek/ArcTools/README.md

 > In ArcMap:
 - Make sure the repository on your computer is connected to your ArcMap (Catalog -> Connect To Folder)
-- Create a Geodatabase where you will keep your results
+- Create a Geodatabase where you want to keep your results
 - Create a Toolbox in a folder or in the Geodatabase (you can use existing ones if you have)
 - Right click on the Toolbox -> "Add" -> "Script..."
 - Choose "Store relative search path names (instead of absolute paths)"
 - Find the script which you want to add
-- Add parameters the the list and define the data types (can be "Any value")
+- Add parameters to the list and define the data types

 ## Parameters list
 > Main scripts